 Black Pigeon chimes in with his take on what the NPC meme is all about, and why it is happening:

 This is a movie that explores that notion that it is algorithms and what is programmed into people that determine how they behave, and that people don’t necessarily have the ability to think freely for themselves.
 This is only a half truth, as those who have a collectivist mentality are subject to the whims of those who have a reason and purpose, but those who do have their own internal reason and purpose, and who have developed their psychological individuality, are not subject to such unconscious (and mindless) pattern repetition; at least not to the same degree as a collectivist would be.

 We’ve created an integrative methodology called “the Unity Process“, which combines the Hermetic Principles (Natural Law), the Trivium Method, Socratic Questioning, Jungian shadow work, and the Emotional Freedom Techniques (meridian tapping)—into an easy to use system that allows people to process their emotional upsets, work through trauma, correct poor thinking, set healthy boundaries, and refine their viewpoints.
 We practice it together in our groups, and in our individual sessions.
-You can learn more about our offerings at our Patreon page.
+You can learn more about our offerings at our Eventbrite page.